 So why are these woods so special?
 They are one of the few remaining old growth redwood forest in California and the Pacific coast overall.
 A redwood is a type of sequoia, which stands as the tallest trees in the world.
 Not to be mistaken with the giant sequoia, which are the largest threes on earth in diameter.
 At Muir Woods the predominant tree are the redwoods, but you get to see also some giant sequoias, making this place really a great trip out of San Francisco truly worth to visit.
 This was the first and only one time in my life I’ve seen a real living giant sequoia and redwoods, and believe me, they are huge!

 It costs $7 to enter the park, and it’s been taken well care with nice paths to walk all along it.
 Easily you can walk to the very end and back.
-Does not matter which side you walk first, if left of right hand side, but keep it in the way to make a circle.
+Does not matter which side you walk first, if left of right hand side, but keep it in the way to make a full circle in total.

 As for the way back to San Francisco, you have two options.
 One, coming back the same way you arrived, via the Golden Gate Bridge, or via Richmond and Oakland, and the Bay Bridge.
 This second option is the one you should really aim for, as it offers the most incredible views of the bay and the skyline.

 Leaving San Francisco, does not matter which bridge you use, it’s toll free.
 But any road bound for San Francisco has a toll.
-From Muir Woods, follow the road direction Richmond.
+From the Muir Woods, follow the road direction Richmond.
 Here you will find the Richmond-San Rafael Bridge (Route 580), the toll is $5.
 Then from Oakland follow signs for the Bay Bridge into San Francisco, this is another $4 for the toll (or $6 depending on the time of the day).
-Now you are back in SFO after a great (and not long) drive.
+Now you are back in the city after a great and not long drive after all.